the-full-stack-pancakes/survey-back-end/README.md

 # Introduction

 We are the Full-Stack Pancakes!
-Our group includes @ejparenll,
+Our group includes @ejparnell,
 @binnsy, @jafarlow, and @JeanAugustin.
 We made an app where a user is able to create custom surveys in the format of 'Would You Rather?'.